 Do you like to sell items online?
 If so, you’ve likely heard of eBay.

-As one of the largest marketplaces on the internet, some people think eBay is the best place to sell stuff online.
+As one of the largest marketplaces on the internet, some people think the platform is the best place to sell stuff online.
 However, there are many other sites like eBay that can help you sell items for top dollar while potentially avoiding fees.

 If you like to sell your stuff online, our guide shares a few of the best alternatives to eBay that can help you make money.